uias/Pageboy/README.md

 3) Enjoy.

-### Delegation
+### PageboyViewControllerDelegate

-Unfortunately, `UIPageViewController` doesn't provide the most useful delegate methods for detecting positional data. `PageboyViewControllerDelegate` provides a number of functions for being able to detect where the page view controller is, and where it's headed.
+The delegate functions provided by a `PageboyViewController` are much more reliable and useful than what a raw `UIPageViewController` provides.
+You can use them to find out exactly where the current page is, and when it's moved, where it's headed.

 #### willScrollToPageAtIndex
 The page view controller is about to embark on a transition to a new page.